Domains

 - Transferring Learning to Practice

-The domain Transferring Learning to Practice is the most important for successful implementation when the learner returns to their work.
-These indicators involve ongoing support that will be provided to participants to guide implementation (Joyce & Showers, 2002).
-While some presenters may be available after the training for follow-up coaching, it is most common for the presenter’s involvement to end after the training session.
+This domain is the most important for successful implementation when the learner returns to their work (Joyce & Showers, 2002).
+These indicators involve ongoing support that will be provided to participants to guide implementation.
+While some presenters may be available after the training for follow-up coaching, it is most common for the presenter’s involvement to end after the training session and the local provider to spearhead ongoing implementation support.

 The presenter should: